 (Northampton, MA) — Northampton continues its push for mitigation funding from MGM Springfield.
 Mayor David Narkewicz is petitioning the state gaming commission for so-called “surrounding community” status.
 That would force MGM to craft an agreement with Northampton, even though the two cities don’t share a border.
 Narkewicz also wants to be reimbursed for the cost of a 22-thousand-dollar study that looks at the potential economic impact of the proposed casino.

-A look back at some of this week's biggest newsmakers and the headlines you may have missed.
+A look at some of this week's biggest headlines and the newsmakers you may have missed.

 A traffic configuration change is coming to a busy Northampton intersection by 2018, according to state officials.
 A series of proposed upgrades to Route 9 calls for construction of a roundabout intersection at the Northampton side to the Coolidge Bridge.

 Lengthening of the school day is part of a plan proposed by state officials in their three-year "turnaround" plan for Holyoke's schools, elements of which will be phased in beginning as early as next school year.

 At a town council subcommittee informational forum on the issue earlier this week, one councilor suggested that the town should consider an ordinance imposing minimum air quality standards on home wood burning devices.